 There are so many places where you can pick produce around Atlanta.
 One of our favorites is Southern Belle Farms, about 45 minutes outside the city.
 Their picking season generally begins in April with strawberry-picking.
 During the rest of the year, you can also pick blueberries, blackberries, peaches, muscadines, and pumpkins.

 Another great option in the Lawrenceville area is DJ’s UPick Blueberries for picking in June and July.

 Now that remote work is the new normal, it’s the perfect time to foster a furry friend.
 It’s a win-win: you’ll enjoy the unconditional love and company of an animal while providing them with some much-needed attention, care, and comfort.

 Want to make a difference in an animal’s life but don’t want to commit to fostering?
-Lend a hand with one of Lifeline’s volunteer opportunities!
+Lend a hand by volunteering at a local shelter!